-- (b) Employees are required to maintain their government credit card accounts in good standing and to make timely payment in full of outstanding balances. - (c) Employees who are separated from TSA are responsible for returning their government-provided purchase card and/or travel card to their respective Travel Card Organization Program Coordinator. - (8) Government Vehicles and Other Passenger Carriers: - (a) Employees who willfully use or authorize the use of a passenger carrier, owned or leased by the Government for other than official purposes shall be suspended without pay for at least one month (30 days), or longer as warranted, or removed from office in accordance with 31 U.S.C. § 1349.
+- (7) Fiduciary Cards: Employees are prohibited from using government-provided purchase cards, fleet cards or travel cards for personal use or other non-official or unauthorized purposes.
+Employees to whom such cards have been issued must become familiar with the provisions of applicable TSA, DHS, and government-wide policies.
+Employees are subject to TSA MD 1000.5, Government Travel Cards.
+Purchase card holders are subject to the TSA Purchase Card Guide. - (a) Employees should seek reimbursement of legitimate official business expenses within five working days after completion of a trip or period of travel, or every 30 days if the employee is on continuous travel status. - (b) Employees are required to maintain their government credit card accounts in good standing and to make timely payment in full of outstanding balances. - (c) Employees who are separated from TSA are responsible for returning their government-provided purchase card and/or travel card to their respective Purchase Card Organization Program Coordinator or Travel Card Organization Program Coordinator. - (8) Government Vehicles and Other Passenger Carriers: - (a) Employees who willfully use or authorize the use of a passenger carrier, owned or leased by the Government for other than official purposes must be suspended without pay for at least one month (30 days), or longer as warranted, or removed from office in accordance with 31 U.S.C. § 1349.
 Passenger carriers include: motor vehicle, aircraft, boat, ship, or other similar means of transportation owned or leased by the Government.
-Refer to TSA MD 200.53, Motor Vehicle Fleet Management, and TSA MD 200.59, Home-to-Work Transportation for additional information. - (b) Employees shall not engage in text messaging when driving a Government vehicle or when driving a personal vehicle while on official TSA business.
-Certain employees are exempt from this provision as stated above in D(3). - (9) Employee Identification Cards, Uniform Items, Badges, Credentials, Facility Access Cards (including Security Identification Display Area (SIDA) badges), and other Similar Media (for the purposes of this sub-section "identification media"): - (a) Employees will use official (TSA or DHS issued or authorized) identification media only for official or other permissible purposes.
-Employee use of official identification media must comply with applicable requirements and restrictions, including DHS MD 11010.1, Issuance and Control of Credentials, and those issued by the program office responsible for the media in question.
-Applicable requirements and restrictions include, but are not limited to, a prohibition against allowing another individual to use an employee's identification badge, a requirement to wear, and visibly display an employee identification badge while on duty, and a prohibition from facility access during non-duty hours unless authorized. - (b) Employees are prohibited from using private identification media for purposes other than those for which the media was issued.
-In this context, private identification media means identification media issued by a nongovernmental entity in connection with that entity's legitimate interests.
-For example, attempting to use an access card issued by a private employer to gain entrance to TSA space, although the user is a TSA employee, is prohibited.
+Refer to TSA MD 200.53, Motor Vehicle Fleet Management, and TSA MD 200.59, Home-to-Work Transportation for additional information. - (b) Employees must not engage in text messaging when driving a Government vehicle or when driving a personal vehicle while on official TSA business.
+Certain employees are exempt from this provision as stated above in D.(3). - (9) Employee Identification Cards, Uniform Items, Badges, Credentials, Facility Access Cards (including Security Identification Display Area (SIDA) badges), and other Similar Media (for the purposes of this sub-section "identification media"): - (a) Employees will use official (TSA- or DHS-issued or authorized) identification media only for official or other permissible purposes.
+Employee use of official identification media must comply with applicable requirements and restrictions, including DHS Instructions 121-01-008, Issuance and Control of the Department of Homeland Security Credentials, TSA MD 2800.16, Identification Media and Access Control Program, and those issued by the program office responsible for the media in question.
+Applicable requirements and restrictions include, but are not limited to, a prohibition against allowing another individual to use an employee's identification badge, a requirement to wear, and visibly display an employee identification badge while on duty, and a prohibition from facility access during non-duty hours unless authorized.

+- (b) Employees are prohibited from using private identification media for purposes other than those for which the media was issued.
+In this context, private identification media means identification media issued by a non-governmental entity in connection with that entity's legitimate interests.
+For example, attempting to use an access card issued by a private employer to gain entrance to TSA space, although the user is a TSA employee, is prohibited. - (c) Employees must not obtain, possess, display, transfer to another, or otherwise use fraudulent identification media. - (d) If identification media is lost or stolen, employees and their supervisors must follow the process established in TSA Handbook 2800.16, Identification Media and Access Control Program Handbook.